drj11/drj11.github.io/forth-philosophy.md

 And time honoured.

 The implicit nature of the operators leads to very terse code.
-Sequences don't need to say where their inputs come from, or how many inputs they take, or how many results they push.
+Functions don't need to say where their inputs come from, or how many inputs they take, or how many results they push.

 It also does your head in a bit.